 Not only will talking with neighbors give you the chance to find out if anyone saw any particularly suspicious activity around the time your home was broken into, but they will be alerted to the fact that there is a thief on the loose.
 It may also give them the chance to update or upgrade their own home security systems.

 Often thieves go door-to-door with the advantage of being familiar with the layout of the homes on the vicinity.
 It’s always a good idea to get to know our neighbors.
 Next time, they may be able to collect your mail and do other similar things to make it seem as if you are home when you’re away.
 You can do the same for them.
 Neighborhoods that stay together are the safest.
 If your city has a neighborhood watch, it would be a good idea to alert them about the robbery too.

 5. Be Better Prepared in the Future

 - Locks.
 There are certain things we know about break-ins.
-Most occur though the front door or back door, even second floor patio windows.
+Most occur through the front door or back door, even second-floor patio windows.
 All doors and windows need to have secure locks.
 This is the first step in having reliable home security.